prajwaljaybhaye/LiveBusTrackingApp/README.md

-# 🚌 Live Bus Tracking System (with Google Maps API)
+# 🚌 Live Bus Tracking System

 A smart and efficient real-time bus tracking system powered by **Google Maps API 🗺️** for location visualization and GPS data handling.
 This README gives you a colorful and clear overview of the system’s structure, functionality, and setup. 🌟